weex/addrgen/README.md

 This script generates a single Bitcoin address using the compressed public key format and prints it with its private key.

+The idea was to have the smallest source code possible so that it would be easy to audit and hard for anyone to hide anything nepharious.
+If you like this idea, you may want to check out [TweetNaCl](http://tweetnacl.cr.yp.to/software.html).

 ### Usage

     python addrgen.py